-Whether you’re a future undergraduate or graduate student, you can forge your future in the Department of Electrical and Computer Engineering through several technical areas, including communications, control and signal processing; devices, circuits and systems; computer systems; and power systems.
-In these programs, you will find a strong commitment to student success, highly qualified faculty, access to real world experiential opportunities and state-of-the-art laboratories for hands-on research projects that help foster a safer and more sustainable world.
+Power your future in Electrical and Computer Engineering.
+In our programs, you will find a strong commitment to student success, highly qualified faculty, real-world experiential opportunities and state-of-the-art laboratories for hands-on research projects that help foster a safer and more sustainable world.